Skip to content

 • Use $((...)) and ((...)): ALWAYS use $((...)) for arithmetic expansions and ((...)) for conditional arithmetic expressions.

-• Avoid let: Avoid using let for arithmetic.
+• Avoid Using let: DO NOT use let for arithmetic operations.

 Advantages of $((...)) and ((...))

-• Clarity: Both ((...)) and $((...)) clearly delineate arithmetic expressions within scripts, making them easy to identify and understand.
+• Clarity: Both ((...)) and $((...)) explicitly indicate arithmetic operations within scripts, making them easier to understand.

 Examples